swisscom/ruby-netsnmp/README.md

 end
 ```

+## Compatibility

+This library supports and is tested against ruby versions 2.1 or more recent, including ruby 3.
+It also supports and tests against Truffleruby.

 ## OpenSSL

 All encoding/decoding/encryption/decryption/digests are done using `openssl`, which is (still) a part of the standard library.
 If at some point `openssl` is removed and not specifically distributed, you'll have to install it yourself.
 Hopefully this will never happen.